Prostate Cancer Treatment Costs Explained

 Hospital excess fees range anywhere between $0 and $1,000 and are only payable if you are admitted to hospital.
 You can pay a higher premium to lower your excess, but it is not necessarily related to the level of cover.

 Private Health Insurance Reforms

-Reassuringly, the Australian Government has introduced reforms this year to make private health insurance simpler and help people choose the hospital cover best suited to their needs.
+Reassuringly, the Australian Government has introduced reforms in 2019 to make private health insurance simpler and help people choose the hospital cover best suited to their needs.
 Health insurers have until 1 April 2020 to classify their private hospital cover into four tiers: Gold, Silver, Bronze or Basic (see Table 1).
 These tiers seem to indicate that prostate is covered in all but the basic tier under the clinical category ‘male reproductive system’ and ‘chemotherapy, radiotherapy & immunotherapy for cancer’.
 However, it is essential to check your policy with your health care provider, as each situation is different.

 Table 1: Hospital Treatment Private Health Insurance Tiers – Gold, Silver Bronze and Basic (2019)

 Deciding which treatment you should have (or not have) for low-risk prostate cancer is a personal choice and should be made in consultation with your doctor.
 It becomes challenging when treatment options are comparable in terms of survival outcomes but the side-effects differ significantly.
 Prostate cancer treatments may damage nerves and muscles near the prostate, bladder and bowel which can cause erection problems, urinary incontinence, a lowered sex drive and infertility.
 Whilst some side-effects are only short-term, others can be more long-lasting.